Citroen DS Tyres

 Original Citroen DS Tyres

 One thing is absolutely set in stone.
-Michelin and Citroen invented asymmetric tyres (such as XAS and XVS-P) because the Citroen DS needs asymmetric tyres to drive on modern roads.
+Michelin and Citroen invented asymmetric tyres (such as XAS and XVS-P) because the Citroen DS needs asymmetric tyres to drive on modern roads in a straight line.
 When dual carriageways and motorways were introduced Michelin and Citroen had to improve the DS's directional stability and that was done with asymmetric tyres.
 Fitting anything other than asymmetric tyres will spoil the handling of a DS.

 At Longstone Tyres we have had to rescue many cars from this mistake and enjoyed the relief that the owners of Citroen DS have shown when their cars have been dramatically improved by putting them back on the correct tyre technology.

 Tyre pressures are often an issue with the Citroen DS, so Longstone Tyres gives a basic recommendation of going with 29psi in the front and 26psi in the rear.
 The Safari model has 29psi in the front and 32psi in the rear.

 Michelin XAS Citroen DS Tyres deal